Poplar Mushroom

 Cap

+6-8 cm.
 The young small buttons have a chestnut brown cap that can be as small as 1cm.
-As they grow the cap becomes light brown to pale cream, slightly darker in the center.
-The size usually varies from 4cm to 10cm but may reach 15cm.
+As they grow the cap becomes light brown to pale cream, slightly darker in the centre.

 Gills